What does preventive care include?

 How often should I get my teeth cleaned?

-If you have good oral hygiene habits and a healthy mouth, your dental provider will probably suggest professional teeth cleaning at least twice each year.
+If you have good oral hygiene habits and a healthy mouth, your dental provider will probably suggest professional teeth cleaning twice per year.
 Many dental insurance policies will cover two cleanings annually, but few people take full advantage of their benefits.

 Does NEPA Community Health Care accept my insurance?

-Yes, NEPA Community Health Care accepts ALL insurances, including Medicaid, Medicare, Commercial (through your employer), Health Marketplace plans and self-pay patients.
+Yes, NEPA Community Health Care accepts ALL insurances, including PA Medicaid, Medicare, Commercial (through your employer), Health Marketplace plans and self-pay patients.
+A Sliding Fee Discount Scale is also available for those who qualify.

 Regular dental checkups play an important role in your overall health!
 Beyond preventing cavities, these examinations can help head off gum disease, which may contribute to conditions such as heart attack, diabetes and oral cancer.